Shaunak-Mukherjee/ME539-Scientific-Machine-Learning/README.md

-Homework solutions/ scripts from ME539 ML coursework 2024 Summer Purdue.
-Course link https://predictivesciencelab.github.io/data-analytics-se/index.html#
+Hi There, This repository is for the Homework solutions/ scripts from ME539 ML (https://predictivesciencelab.github.io/data-analytics-se/index.html).